Nenuphar12/MySportMap/ROADMAP.md

 ## Features

-- new feature: implement splash screen [planned]
+- new feature: implement splash screen [in process]
 - new feature: center map on current position [planned]
 - new feature: add short message when polylines loaded [planned]
-- new feature: add colors for activities types [planned]
+- new feature: add colors for activities types [done]
 - new feature: implement `commitlint` [done]
 - CI: integrate `git-cliff` in CI [planned]